UIUCLibrary/ezproxy-collaborate/README.md

 Usage: `bin/identify_unnecessary_lines.pl config.txt > config_marked`

-This is a utility script, which is still pretty rudimentry, that will process the given ezproxy file and the produced stanza files and output the ezproxy file w/ lines contained in the stanzas prefixed with...
+This is a utility script, which is still pretty rudimentary, that will process the given ezproxy file and the produced stanza files and output the ezproxy file w/ lines contained in the stanzas prefixed with...
 `### in template #`.

 Note this is really mean to help the process of migrating from one central config.txt file to a smaller config.txt file and files in conf.d.
 At this point it's highly, highly recommended to have a human being look through the file and figure out which commented sections can be taken out.